tprasadtp/ubuntu-post-install/docs/clioptions.md

     ./after-effects --fix <config-file|config-url>
     ```

-??? tip "This flag/option applies to following repositories"

-     - Google Cloud SDK
-     - GCSFUSE
-     - Docker Community Edition
-     - Wine HQ

 Usually it takes a while for additional repositories (Docker,etc) to add support for latest release of Ubuntu.
 However we can use the previous release for which packages might be available.
 Using packages built for previous release works fine most of the time.

 - Repositories like Spotify and Google Chrome do not use code names in their repository URLs.
 So the above workaround is not necessary.
 - Derivatives of Ubuntu will use the code name of Ubuntu on which they are based.
-For example Linux mint 18.2 Serena will use code name `xenial` as it is based on Ubuntu 16.04 Xenial Xerus
+For example Linux mint 20.2 Uma will use code name `focal` as it is based on Ubuntu 20.04 Focal Fossa
 - This option applies only for the latest release and will be ignored if the release is not latest.
 - This options cannot be applied for PPAs

+??? danger "Note for Pre-Release/ development version of Ubuntu/Debian"

+    - If you are using a pre-release version of Ubuntu, you can use `--pre-release` flag to apply the above mentioned fix to pre-release version of Ubuntu.
+    - This flag can be used independent of `--fix`.
+If both are used together then both flags will be applied if the release is upcoming-release.
+    - If the release is stable, only `--fix` flag will be valid and `--pre-release` is ignored.

 ## Fix fallback to LTS